-Comparisons with the price development for consumer prices (Consumer Price Index (CPI)) are difficult for several reasons, for example because taxes are handled differently, and because weighting figures differ.
-In addition, there are methodological differences between the two statistics products, for example quality valuation is carried out using different methods.
+Comparisons with the price development for consumer prices (Consumer Price Index, CPI) are difficult for several reasons, for example because taxes are handled differently, and because weighting figures differ.
+In addition, there are methodological differences between the statistics, for example quality adjustments are carried out using different methods.